riverar/wsa-app-compatibility/Application-Compatibility.md

 🟥 Broken

 ## Disabled Functions
-1. VPN - Any VPN Apps for Android Does Not Work and Will Change Upon Connecting
+1. VPN - Any VPN Apps for Android Does Not Work and Will Crash Upon Connecting
 2. Launchers - App Launchers are disabled

 ## Support table